Follow the in-text links in the story to original source documents obtained from the FBI and annotated by The Commercial Appeal.

 "Once, (the FBI) got someone dismissed as a Girl Scout leader.
 It was crazy, " he said.

 Records reviewed by the newspaper offered few details of the secretive COINTELPRO initiative.
-Yet, frustrated by continuing support for the Invaders, the FBI clearly was considering such actions in May 1969 against the African Methodist Episcopal Church.
+Yet, frustrated by continuing support for the Invaders, the

 "All sources have been alerted to attempt to pinpoint any actual proof that employees of the AME Church are giving financial support to the Invaders, " said a May 8, 1969, report to headquarters in Washington.